2105024/CS220-AU-portfolio/README.md

 - work on log and to do list
 - start my own visitor and resident maps
-- begin the essay on digital identity (make use of digigtal identity file)
+- begin the essay on digital identity (make use of digigtal identity file) wk4
+- set up github pages and attempt to set up website
+- - look into use of plugins